bsaff/better-reads/README.md

 ## Features

 - Load any Goodreads profile via URL
-- Get personalized recommendations based on your favorite books
+- **AI-Powered Book Recommendations**: Get personalized gift suggestions based on a reader's 5-star rated books.
+The system analyzes their favorite reads and suggests 5 new books they're likely to enjoy, complete with cover images, genres, and personalized reasoning.
 - Stats overview: total books, pages read, average rating, reviews
 - Book cards with covers, ratings, dates, and reviews
 - Local caching for instant reload